FrozenNode/Laravel-Administrator/readme.md

 - New 'enum' field type
 - New 'textarea' field type
 - Added 'limit' option for text/textarea field types
+- You can now provide a create_link method in your model that should return the URL of the string of the item's front-end page
 - Bugfix: Multiple commas in number fields were messing up the values

 ### 2.1.0